j-sieben/UTL_TEXT/README.md

 To work properly, CodeGenerator assumes several conventions:

 - the first column of the cursor passed into the method has to contain the template with the replacement anchors.
+Ideally, it's named `TEMPLATE` but that's not necessary.
-- the names of the replacement anchors must match the column names of the second to last column
+- the names of the replacement anchors must match the column names of the second to last column.
+We strongly advise not to include umlauts or other specific character in the names but rather keep it simple stupid.
+All column names will be converted to uppercase.
+- If you want to log conversions, you need to provide a log template as a column named `LOG_TEMPLATE`

-If a column of type `DATE` is detected, the date value will be converted to char by a parameter that ist called `DEFAULT_DATE_FORMAT`.
+If a column of type `DATE` is detected, this value will be converted to `VARCHAR2` by a calling a format mask stored at a parameter called `DEFAULT_DATE_FORMAT`.
 You may also choose to convert any date or number column upfront and deliver those values as varchar2 to keep full control over the process.

 #### Basic Usage